ministryofjustice/itpolicycontent/content/security/framework/public-key-infrastructure-policy.md

 ### Overview

-This section describes the common PKI policy that applies regardless of the type of PKI service in question.
-It covers the following subsections:
+This section describes the common PKI policy.
+The policy always applies, regardless of the service requested.
+It includes:

 - [governance structure](#governance-structure)
 - [technical architecture](#technical-architecture)